ricardobna/docs/Tutorials/gettingstarted/Step10.rst

 Creating a font
 ---------------

--  To create a font, go to the package you want to store your fonts, Normally **Resources-> fonts**
+-  To create a font, go to the package you want to store your fonts in, Normally **Resources-> fonts**
 -  Then **Right-Click->New->Other->MicroEJ->MicroEJ Font**

 |image4|

--  Then,Select the name of the font
+-  Then, select the name of the font

 |image0|

-- After that, this window should open
+- After that, the following window should open

 |image1|

 .. note::
- It's important to have the font that you want already installed at the system
+ It is important to have the font that you want installed at the system already

-- To choose what font you'll use you click on **Import...** and this should open
+- To choose what font you will use you click on **Import...** and the following should open

 |image5|

-- Here you'll click on **Next** and then you'll select the font you want to use as shown below
+- Here you will click on **Next** and then select the font you want to use as shown below

 |image6|